Moonshot (2022 film)

-Moonshot is a 2022 American science-fiction romantic comedy film directed by Chris Winterbauer and written by Max Taxe.
+Moonshot is a 2022 American science-fiction romantic comedy film directed by Christopher Winterbauer and written by Max Taxe.
 It stars Cole Sprouse, Lana Condor, Mason Gooding, Emily Rudd, and Zach Braff.
 The plot follows a college student (Condor) who helps a barista (Sprouse) sneak on board a space shuttle to Mars.
-The film was released on HBO Max on March 31, 2022, and was removed from the service in August.
+The film was released on HBO Max on March 31, 2022, and was removed from the service in July.